In this story:

 Porcelain

 In Sui Dynasty China, the beginnings of porcelain eventually influenced pottery across Asia.
-Covered in glaze, the cups and pitches had a white and shiny aesthetic and around about the 1200 AD mark, these coloured glazes permeated Europe.
+Covered in glaze, the cups and pitchers had a white and shiny aesthetic and around about the 1200 AD mark, these coloured glazes permeated Europe.

 Other than its defining ringing tone when tapped or translucence under light, porcelain does not differ significantly from stoneware.
 Originating as early as 200 BC, Chinese potters used white china clay and feldspathic rock to create an object which would eventually influence potters all across Europe.